Kernel Ridge Regression Inference: Nonasymptotic couplings

 \end{theorem}

-\begin{remark}[Interpretation] On a high-probability event, we can approximately sample from the distribution of $Z'$\textemdash and hence, from the distribution of the empirical process $n^{-1/2}\sum_{i=1}^nU_i$\textemdash by sampling from the bootstrap process $Z_{\mathfrak{B}}$ conditional on the realized data, $U$.
-These results presented a significant technical challenge, and our methods differ substantially from those used by, e.g.~\citet{chernozhukov2016empirical}.
-As before, we heavily exploit the Euclidean structure in $H$ to derive a stronger form of approximation.
-In our setting, strong approximation does not incur slower rates. \end{remark} \begin{remark}[Traditional multiplier bootstrap] Our technical results only use bounds on $\bb{E}(Z_{\mathfrak{B}} \otimes Z_{\mathfrak{B}}^*|U) - \Sigma$, so they may apply to other settings.
-For example, one may consider the traditional Gaussian multiplier bootstrap $n^{-1/2}\sum_{i=1}^n h_i U_i$, subsampled data, or more modern covariance matrix approximations. \end{remark}
+On a high probability event, we can approximately sample from the distribution of $Z'$, and hence from the distribution of the empirical process $n^{1/2}\E_n(U)$, by sampling from the bootstrap process $Z_{\mathfrak{B}}$ conditional on the realized data $U$.
+As before, we heavily exploit the geometry of $H$ to derive a stronger form of approximation without incurring slower rates, departing from \citet{chernozhukov2016empirical}.
+Within each bound, the former term reflects the quality of bootstrap coupling for the initial $m$ eigenfunctions, and the latter term is the sum of the remaining eigenvalues.
+The following technical result underlies our method.